Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Algorithm

-The proposed algorithm comprises of three steps.
+The proposed algorithm comprises of four steps.
 In the first step we train the model $\mathcal{M}$ using the loss function proposed in Equation~\ref{eq:main_obj} until convergence.
-In the second step, we continue to train the model for additional $N$ epochs to push its parameters deeper into the cone.
-Finally, in step 3 we train the autoencoder.
+This loss function penalizes moving along ``prohibited'' directions recovered for the previous tasks.
+In the second step, we continue to train the model for additional $N$ epochs and make either interpolation or extrapolation (depending on the step size) between the averages of the first and the last $C$ points on the optimizer's trajectory.
+This step is equivalent to pushing the model parameters deeper into the cone and aligns well with Section~\ref{sec:observation} (see conclusions resulting from Fig.~\ref{fig:landscape1}).
+In the third step we train the autoencoder to recover ``prohibited'' directions for the current task.
+This again aligns well with Section~\ref{sec:observation} (see conclusions resulting from Fig.~\ref{fig:Dynamics2} and ~\ref{fig:landscape2}).
+Finally, we store the autoencoder parameters with or without compression.
 The algorithm's pseudo code is captured in Algorithm~\ref{alg:continual_learning}.